Rhythms, riffs, and rituals in political parties: An anthropological view of complex coalitions

 In my ethnographies of the UK House of Lords and Commons I relied on doing detective-like work as an outsider (Crewe, 2005; 2015).
 In the Lords I did get permission to attend the weekly Crossbench peer meetings (the group of independent members who belong to no party) and was given a desk in one of their shared offices, providing plenty of opportunities for informal conversation and gossip.
 Understanding the loyalty engendered even among non-party peers helped me fathom the emotional impact of belonging to political parties.
 One of the puzzles I grappled with was why political party members in the Upper House nearly always follow the instructions of their party, most importantly by voting for or against motions, even though managers have so few threats or inducements at their disposal.
 This defies the kind of rational choice explanations that are popular among political scientists (e.g., Kam, 2014).
 Peers are appointed to Parliament for life, and often towards the end of their careers, so they are mostly not ambitious for promotion to government or opposition ‘frontbench’ posts.
 What does this party ‘loyalty’ consist of, then?
 I explain elsewhere that there are three likely possibilities: (a) being a peer is socially all-encompassing and inspires a contradictory sense of social importance but political humility; (b) the collective process of disciplining between peers is surprising effective; and (c) the anticipation of shame that is felt when you betray your colleagues curbs disobedience even when peers disagree with their party (Crewe, 2005).

 In contrast, in the House of Commons members’ experience of political parties is in part shaped by different imperatives: being elected every few years, ambition to get a government (or opposition spokesperson) position, taking positions as scrutineers (e.g., on select committees) and being answerable to constituencies.
 MPs’ relationships with each other, and those outside Westminster, are a response to these pressures that are all squeezed through the filter of party membership (with extremely rare exceptions when an independent MP slips through the electoral net).
-In my latest book – The Anthropology of parliaments: Entanglements of democratic politics (Crewe, forthcoming) – I explain how politicians undertake these various workloads in separate but also overlapping and contradictory ways.
+In my latest book – The Anthropology of parliaments: Entanglements of democratic politics (Crewe, 2021) – I explain how politicians undertake these various workloads in separate but also overlapping and contradictory ways.
 To give just one example, when MPs are elected to sit on select committees they fill seats allocated by party but once there are expected to be guided by evidence rather than party ideology.
 Like all of us, politicians shapeshift between roles, expectations and audiences not only sequentially but even in the same event.
 The shapeshifting between sides is not only created by party.
 Ahmed (2019) tells a story about Bangladesh where an MP publicly humiliates a teacher in a bid to please a group of anti-Hindu constituents from his own party.
 So, parties and their factions, or local associations, intersect with wider conflicts socially organised by religious, ethnic, class and gendered differences.

 Getting access to politicians to observe and talk to them in a range of party settings was only possible once I had a track record for discretion.
 I relied on politicians to introduce me to other politicians, parliamentary staff or party workers.
 Politicians and parliamentary officials would vouch for my scrupulous adherence to research ethics, most importantly respect for confidentiality, but also for my claim that I had enough knowledge about what might embarrass a politician or a political party at any given moment to be discreet.
 Politicians trust those researchers who have a reputation for being reliably discreet but also for being politically and ethically savvy enough to know what that means in any given context.